Disney’s Festival of the Arts is back for 2022, and we couldn’t be more excited!

 Here’s a guide to when it is, what you can do, and how to best experience it.

-What is Festival of the Arts?
+What is the Epcot International Festival of the Arts?

 How much does it cost?

 Attending the festival is free with Epcot admission, but some events are an extra charge.

 Aside from the beautiful art you’ll find during the festival, you are also very likely to find beautiful weather, too.

 Festival of the Arts is held in January and February.
 This year it will be held January 14 – February 21, 2022.